rcheetah/grav-plugin-elements/README.md

 ## Installation

+**NOTE: This plugin is not available via the GPM repository yet.
+Therefore the GPM and Admin installation won't work at the moment.
+Clone the git repository into your plugin folder or create a zip out of this folder.**

 Installing the Elements plugin can be done in one of three ways: ~~The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command,~~ the manual method lets you do so via a zip file, and the ~~admin method lets you do so via the Admin Plugin.~~

-**NOTE:** This plugin is not yet available via the GPM repository.
-Clone the git repository into your plugin folder or create a zip out of the folder.

 ### ~~GPM Installation (Preferred)~~